enen92/program.plexus/README.md

 The plugin goal is to extend xbmc functionality and to make peer-to-peer streams playable in XBMC.
 Website parsers are difficult to maintain and can provide non-legal content.
 So, for obvious reasons we do not provide any support nor include any of them in the core addon.
 Also we want to keep updates at a minimum level.

 ####Am I allowed to discuss and share websites containg sopcast and acestream links?
 If the content is legal yes.
 If not, please don't.
-You won't receive any support if that's the case.
+You're messages will be either deleted or ignored if that's the case.

 ####Is it available for iOS or atv2?
 I get a “not available for your os message”
-Sopcast or Acestream are closed source softwares and are not available for ios and atv.
-So, not available and might never be.
+Sopcast or Acestream are closed source applications that are not available for ios and atv (and might never be).
 You might want to consider [this option](https://github.com/enen92/P2P-Streams-XBMC/wiki/Using-an-acestream-engine-running-on-a-different-location)

 ####Why do I need to run xbmc as administrator in Windows when doing the initial configuration?
+Sopcast in windows is complete gui package.
+It doesn't have any CLI executable or any possible way of integration.
 For the addon to play sopcast links a windows service is created (using the srvany microsoft tool) that makes sopcast.exe to run headless in your system.
 To create and modify the service permissions you need administration previledges.

 ####If the executables the addon uses are available from the official sites of both technologies why do you host and ship those .exe or .apk's from your repo?
 To simplify the configuration, make it easier for the average user and to have better control of the files the addon needs.
 You're free to get those executables from the official channels and also compare the checksums with the ones downloaded from the addon (to confirm they are exactly the same).
 Also, you can check the addon code on github to understand what the addon is doing.

 ####Sopcast in OSX only lasts 3 seconds...
 Unfortunately since xbmc gotham beta 3 this behaviour started to happen.
-Frodo and gotham versions till beta 3 seem to handle the streams just fine.
+Frodo and gotham versions till beta 3 seem to handle the streams fine.

 ####Sometimes I get the message “Channel initialization failed” in Sopcast.
 Why?
 Either the sopcast executable failed to login, the channel is offline or has been removed by SopCast because of proprietary content.
-Either the reason, there's nothing we can do about it.
+Either the reason, there's nothing we can do to avoid this.

 ####I'm kicked out of AceStreams after 'x' time...
-There are several aditional configurations you might have to do to improve acestream behaviour.
-Try to limit the cache by importing one of the recommended advancedsettings.xml (advanced tools menu).
-However most of the reasons fall out of the bounds of this addon.
-Port forward port 8621 and change the main engine settings.
+There are several aditional configurations you might have to do to improve acestreams behaviour and... most of them fall out of the bounds of this addon.
+Try to limit the cache in XBMC by importing one of the recommended advancedsettings.xml (advanced tools menu).
+Port forward port 8621 and change the acestream-engine settings.
 This site has some usefull information: [acestream buffer guide](http://acestreamguide.com/buffering/) .
-If that doesn't solve your problem your ISP is probably throttling your traffic.
+If these don't improve the behaviour your ISP is probably throttling your traffic.
+Again, we are not affiliated with acestream.org and we can't do anything about it.

 ####Some acestreams play fine in windows but not on Android, Raspberry Pi and Linux (Torrent unavailable).
-The AcestreamEngine for windows is several versions above and seems to receive much more support and development.
+The AcestreamEngine for windows is several versions above the others and seems to receive much more support and development by acestream developers.
 Streams created in the windows 2.2 version of acestream engine (and above) are not supported in older versions (which are used in all the other platforms).
+For linux (x86_64 only) you can check the [Acestream-Engine Alpha 3.0 ](http://wiki.acestream.org/wiki/index.php/AceStream_3.0.0_alpha/en).

 ####Can I run the engine on a different computer?
 Yes.
 [Read this](https://github.com/enen92/P2P-Streams-XBMC/wiki/Using-an-acestream-engine-running-on-a-different-location)

 ####Can I stream normal torrents with this plugin?
-The AcestreamEngine can stream normal .torrent files.
-So, the addon can do this as well.
+The Acestream-Engine provided by acestream.org can stream normal .torrent files.
+Since this addon is nothing more than the implementation of its public API...it can play them in XBMC as well.
-However in our opinion there are better alternatives to do this in XBMC.
+However in our opinion there are better alternatives to do this.
 Check XBMCtorrent or Pulsar.

 Authors
 ----------